 Play this narration for your special meeting or communion service.

-You are welcome to play this Mp3 or YouTube Video at your event; however if you would like Ann to come & do a live rendition of any of her narrations – Read more.
+You are welcome to play this Mp3 or YouTube Video at your event & for information about having Ann come to your event, Read more.